Political Appointees in the Biden-Harris Administration

 Anna Hartge

-Chief of Staff, Office of Communication and Outreach
+Chief of Staff, Office of Communications and Outreach

 Anna Hartge most recently served as the Industry Coach for U.S. Politics, Education, Social Impact, Arts & Communications at The George Washington University (GW) Center for Career Services.
 Prior to this, Anna worked as the Career Counselor in Disability Support Services at GW and firmly believes in empowering individuals with disabilities.
 Anna started her career in the Obama-Biden U.S. Department of Education in the Center for Faith-based and Neighborhood Partnership where she connected community groups, both faith-based and secular, to schools to promote student achievement.
 Anna holds a Bachelor of Arts in Social Studies for Secondary Education from Hope College and Masters in Higher Education Administration from The George Washington University.
 Anna enjoys giving back to her community through three board appointments: Grace and Race Ministries, Inc, The American Board of Audiology, and the Hope College Alumni Board.